-Fed keeps interest rates steady, offers no new balance sheet guidance
+Fed keeps rates steady, to tailor Treasury bill purchases later this year

 “The Fed’s going to remain on hold for the foreseeable future, as long as GDP growth and inflation doesn’t move outside of the bands that we’re stuck in, anchored right around 2%,” said Chris Gaffney, president of world markets at TIAA Bank.

-Powell did not give new guidance about its current practice of buying $60 billion monthly of U.S. Treasury bills to ensure adequate short-term liquidity in bank funding markets.
+The Fed’s statement did not announce any immediate changes to the central bank’s current practice of buying $60 billion monthly of U.S. Treasury bills to ensure adequate short-term liquidity in bank funding markets.

-That program will remain in place at least into April, while a related offering of repurchase agreements will continue at least through April.
+But Powell said the Fed would likely begin scaling back that amount sometime in the April-June period, when the amount of reserves in the banking system would likely be deemed adequate.

+After that, purchases would be made and the Fed’s balance sheet expanded as necessary to ensure the level of bank reserves remained “ample,” he said.

 Fed policymakers have been discussing how and when to end the temporary Treasury bill purchases, which have been underway since October, and what sort of permanent replacement it could use to ensure the central bank keeps control of the federal funds rate.